wltrimbl/2014-01-08-iastate/lessons/swc-r/r_tutorial.md

 ####Installing R

 Before we start this tutorial, please make sure to install R on your local machines.

+[Download R](http://cran.rstudio.com/) from the Comprehensive R Archive Network (CRAN) and install following instructions.

+We will also be using an R IDE (integrated development environment) called RStudio.
+To install RStudio, [download the installer](http://www.rstudio.com/ide/download/desktop) recommended for your machine.

 ####Getting Help with R